 Allergy Shots Houston

-At the start of allergy shots, patients are typically asked to come in 1-3 times per week based on Allergy Nurse, Doctor and PA recommendations.
-Frequency of shots will depend on history of anaphylaxis, large reactions with previous injections and what you’re allergic to.
+At the start of allergy shots, patients are typically asked to come in once per week for six months.
+This is based on Allergy Nurse, Doctor and PA recommendations.

 Once you’ve met certain requirements, your frequency of shots will decrease.
 Your shots continue to decrease through treatment until your allergy treatment is complete.